• Skip to main content

 Due to some reason if the loudspeaker of a power amplifier gets shorted, that may lead to a fatal damage to the amplifier component.
 To prevent this an amplifier short circuit protector circuit can be very useful.

-The following article explains 2 simple amplifier short circuit or overload protection circuits for safeguarding amplifiers from burning.
+In the following post I have explained 2 simple amplifier short circuit or overload protection circuits for safeguarding amplifiers from burning.

 Why we need a Short Circuit Protection